exonum/exonum-btc-anchoring/README.md

 * The current anchoring wallet has enough coins to create an anchoring transaction to a new address.
-* Difference between the activation height (`actual_from`) and the current Exonum blockchain height is enough to sign an anchoring transaction.
+* Difference between the activation height (`actual_from`) and the current Exonum blockchain height is sufficient to sign an anchoring transaction.

 And then perform the following steps: